bdkoepke/bsd-sonarr/README.md

-freedrone
+bsd-sonarr
 =========

-This is my attempt at a standardized rc-script for NzbDrone on FreeBSD.
+This is my attempt at a standardized rc-script for Sonarr on FreeBSD.

 * This uses a datafolder in the home-folder of the designated user.
 This can be changed, but do NOT put it in the NzbDrone folder, since this might be overwritten on updates.
-It's better to put it somewhere like /usr/local/nzbdrone/ or even in /etc/nzbdrone.
+It's better to put it somewhere like /usr/local/sonarr/ or even in /etc/sonarr.

 * DO NOT RUN AS ROOT!